Giszmo/nostr.info/_pages/clients/gnost-deflate-client.md

 github: barkyq/gnost-deflate-client
 instances:
 tags:
-- wip
+- client
 platforms:
 license: GPL-3.0
+progLang:
+- Go
+authorNPub:
 ---

 > Go nostr client implementing permessage-deflate websocket compression.
-Downloads the results of a REQ query, saving the results in jsonl format, and logs to stderr some stats related to the compression.
+> Downloads the results of a REQ query, saving the results in jsonl format, and logs to stderr some stats related to the compression.